-From time to time, the Company reviews the disclosure controls and procedures, and may from time to time make changes aimed at enhancing their effectiveness and to ensure that the Company's systems evolve with its business.
+The Company periodically reviews the disclosure controls and procedures, and may from time to time make changes aimed at enhancing their effectiveness and to ensure that the Company's systems evolve with its business.

 Changes in Internal Controls.
-The Company is in the process of extending its internal controls to its acquisition of Century Dynamics, Inc. Otherwise, there were no changes that materially affected or are reasonably likely to materially affect the Company's internal control over financial reporting during the quarter ended March 31, 2005.
+The Company is in the process of extending its internal controls to its acquisition of Century Dynamics, Inc. Otherwise, there were no changes that materially affected or are reasonably likely to materially affect the Company's internal control over financial reporting during the six months ended June 30, 2005.